CS-433/ml-project-2-kalamariunionen/README.md

 tensorboard --logdir=<path_to_tensorboard_logs>
 ```

- 3. Open the provided URL (typically http://localhost:6006) in your web browser to view the training metrics and loss curves.
+ 2. Open the provided URL (typically http://localhost:6006) in your web browser to view the training metrics and loss curves.

+#### Analysis of best preforming models
+In the file analysis_resnet.ipynb all models are loaded and the results analysed.
+Best preforming model weights for thorax prediciton is under ....

 ## How to run code